 Interest income and expenses are recognized in the profit and loss account using the effective interest method.
 Financial expenses consist of interest and other costs associated with borrowing.
+Financial income consists of interest income from investment accounts.

 2.7 Employee benefits